If you have a concern and aren’t quite sure how to address it, you have come to the right place.

-Students wishing to file complaints based upon discrimination on the basis of ethnic group identification, religion, age, or color or any other category of unlawful discrimination should contact Dean, Monica Garcia, at 805-553-4848 or send an email to Dean Monica Garcia at: email@example.com or Vice President of Student Support Dr. Gebru at 805-553-4136 or email at firstname.lastname@example.org
+Students wishing to file complaints based upon discrimination on the basis of ethnic group identification, religion, age, or color or any other category of unlawful discrimination should contact Dean, Elizabeth David, at 805-553-4848 or send an email to Dean Elizabeth David at: email@example.com or Interim Vice President of Student Support Dr. Dadabhoy at 805-553-4137 or email at firstname.lastname@example.org

 Discrimination- The unjust or prejudiced treatment of different categories of people, especially on the ground of race, age, or sex.

 Prejudice: Unreasonable feelings, opinions, or treatment, attitudes, especially of a hostile nature, regarding an ethnic, racial, social, or religious group.